-Now, without closing the IDA Pro, open the Scylla in order to make the application dump and restore the import table.
+Now, without closing IDA Pro, open Scylla in order to create the application’s dump and restore the application’s import table from it.

-Let’s make an application dump: press Dump, save it, then Fix Dump, and select the previously saved application.
+Let’s make an application dump: press Dump, save the dump, then click Fix Dump and select the previously saved application.

-Check whether the ImageBase is the same as the application loaded into memory.
-This value can be found in IDA Pro, Edit-> Segments-> Rebase program.
+Next, we need to check whether the ImageBase is the same that the application loaded into memory.